Have you ever noticed that the time leading up to something challenging sucks way harder than actually doing it?

 5: Putting Everyone Else First.

-I’m a recovering people pleaser so I can relate to this one.
+I’m a recovering people pleaser, so I can relate to this one.

 When we put other people’s needs before our own, we’re doing a disservice to the people we love and the people who love us.

 In order to be the very best for anyone, you have to be the very best for yourself first.
-Only then will you be strong, stable and have the bandwidth to care for and nurture other people to your fullest capability.
+Only then will you be strong, stable and have the bandwidth to care for and nurture other people to your fullest potential.

 If you’re in charge of making dinner and your partner and / or kids aren’t into eating healthy, make sure you have something healthy and yummy planned out for your dinner before you start on everyone else’s food.